What is DigitalOcean Kubernetes Service?

 - Analyze and Stream your Kubernetes logs on Axiom.

-Axiom centralizes all your logs from all your log sources, so you have complete visibility into your entire system.
-Using Axiom for log management means that you can monitor your event logs more effectively and gain deeper insight into your system metrics.
+Axiom centralizes all your logs from all your log sources, giving you complete visibility into your entire system.
+Using Axiom for log management means that you can monitor your event logs, scale your pods in your log files, scale your docker resources in your applications, and effectively and gain deeper insight into your system error.log metrics.

 Create your account on DigitalOcean, and enter your details.

 Select Kubernetes in the dashboard menu/control plane, select the Kubernetes version you want to work with (the latest version is selected by default), and choose the data center region you want to create your cluster in.

 - Customize the default node pool; you can choose the names you want to use for your node pool, select the control plane machine type and Kubernetes node plan you want to work with for your cluster capacity, and you can create more add additional node pools.

 - Name the Kubernetes cluster, add a tag if you want to, and select the project you want your DigitalOcean Kubernetes cluster to belong.